vapor/vapor/Documents/Manifestos/CODE_QUALITY.md

 # Code Quality manifesto

 Code quality needs to be ensured for every project.
-Projects the size of Vapor, however, need strict checks to ensure there is little to no quality regression.
+Projects the size of Vapor however need strict checks to ensure there is little to no quality regression.

 This manifesto is designed as a base line for code quality in all official Vapor projects.